OADA/oada-docs/rest-specs/REST-API-Examples.md

 Accept: text/html,application/xhtml+xml,application/xml
 ```

-Now agcloud.com communicates with agidentity.com using standard OpenID Connect
+In the background, agcloud.com communicates with farmeridentity.com using  the standard OpenID Connect
-protocol to receive an `id_token` that asserts Frank's identity and a document
-that contains his profile information.
+protocol to retrieve an `id_token` that asserts Frank's identity and a JSON document that contains his profile information.

-If the `id_token` is valid then agcloud.com considers the authorization
-challenge successfully completed for the identity `frank@agidentity.com` and
-generates an OAuth 2.0 token.
+If the `id_token` is valid agcloud.com considers Frank as logged in as the identity `frank@agidentity.com` and it generates an OAuth 2.0 token.

-As a result Agcloud.com responds with redirect that includes the token generated
+Agcloud.com then responds to the above GET request with a redirect that includes the generated token.
-token.

 **Response**
 ```http